Soft Flutr

 Birth control isn’t one-size-fits-all—there are options for every body and lifestyle.

 From pills, patches, and IUDs to condoms, implants, and fertility tracking, each method has its pros and cons.
-The best choice is the one that fits you
+The best choice is the one that fits you.
+Do some research before committing.
+Sorry, but don't trust your doctor to tell you everything you need to know.

 How to Use a (external) Condom